 Shrine-temples were known as jingu-ji and the fusion of Buddhism and Shintoism continued until the Meiji Period, when the Meiji government declared the formal separation of the two religions.
 However, the two religions still influence each other and practice side by side peacefully.

 For example, hatsumode, one of the biggest annual events that originates in Japan.
 Hatsumode is the first visit of the year to shrines or temples to make a wish for the new year.
 You might have heard that Hatsumode is only for shrines, but Japanese people actually visit temples as well, and there is no big difference!
 They are both considered as a sacred place and an ideal spot to wish for the good fortunes for the new year regardless of personal religious background.

 It is often said that Japanese people are born Shinto and that they die Buddhist and many happy rituals are regarded as shinto rituals, whereas sad occasions are seen as Buddhist rituals.
 For example, weddings are mostly celebrated at shrines whereas funerals generally are held at temples.

 Japan Wonder Travel Tours

 If you want to learn more about the shrines and temples and visit some of the most popular places of Shinto and Buddhism, or just generally need some help to organize your trip to Japan, let us know!
-We offer several private tours including a local guide, both online and offline.
+We offer several private tours including a local guide.
 We would be delighted to help you make your trip to Japan a safe, comfortable, and unforgettable one.

 Explore the ancient capital of Japan full of historic spots such as beautiful temples and shrines.
-Our local guide will take you the best places and explain you everything you want to know.
+Our local guide will take you to the best places and explain everything you want to know.